RenpyRemix/outline-shader/system_overview.md

 # line 74 "outline_shader.rpy "
 ```
 bit?
 Adding a line like that is really helpful for debugging as it can allow any reported error to also indicate the filename and line.
+Obviously you do have to write the actual line number there...
+Then if an error occurs 10 lines further down it would say `Error (outline_shader.rpy 84)` or somesuch, pointing you to where you need look.

 ### Navigation: